 Some garden wildlife is dangerous, for example the tetanus bacterium: Clostridium tetan.
-The tetanus bacterium is not like a bear in your garden even though encountering the bacteria can make gardening life threatening.
+The tetanus bacterium is not unlike a bear in your garden: Encountering either can make gardening life threatening.

 Could tetanus happen to you?

 Tetanus didn’t enter my mind when a darning needle entered my toe.
 But it should have.

 Tetanus is nasty, which is what makes tetanus inoculations vitally important, every ten years!!!
 I hadn’t had one for about thirty years.

 The needle fell out of a sewing basket, lodged in an age-damaged Persian rug I got off eBay, and put an abrupt end to my brisk stride as I went from gardening to sewing.

 Two days later I was giving myself a B12 shot when the tip of my toe glinted in the sun.
 Suspicious, I got tweezers and, low and behold, they hit metal.